AOC blasts border officials after new report on offensive Facebook posts: ‘Looks like CBP lied’

 Morgan later became acting director of Immigration and Customs Enforcement (ICE).
 In June, he blasted Ocasio-Cortez, calling “reckless” her comparison of U.S. border facilities to “concentration camps.”
 On June 27, Morgan was named to become acting commissioner of the CBP, replacing John Sanders.

+Speaking to Fox News, a CBP official maintained, in response to the Politico report, that the agency only learned of these posts following the ProPublica inquiry earlier this week – and not earlier.

-One source described as a former official at the Department of Homeland Security told Politico that neither DHS nor CBP should be expected to monitor all the social media posts of their employees.
+One source described as a former official at the Department of Homeland Security also told Politico that neither DHS nor CBP should be expected to monitor all the social media posts of their employees.

 CLICK HERE TO GET THE FOX NEWS APP